GameDevTecnico/cubos/docs/pages/main.md

 In the @ref examples "examples page" you can find examples on how to use specific parts of the engine.

+Consider taking a look at the @ref exercises "exercises page" if you want some challenges to help you understand how to work with **CUBOS**.

 If you're looking to contribute to the project, make sure you read the
 @ref contribution "contribution guidelines", which introduces you to the project's conventions and code style.